Fury from the Deep: Missing episodes

-Behind-the-scenes 8mm footage in colour and raw film trims during the climactic battle sequence both survive from episode 6, giving an important insight on what the production looked like when it was filmed decades ago.
+Behind-the-scenes 8mm footage in colour and raw film trims during the climactic battle sequence both survive from episode 6, giving an insight into what the production looked during filming.

+In a 2013 interview, Deborah Watling named Fury from the Deep as her favourite missing serial, highlighting the sound design of the seaweed monster.

 Cast notes

 Roy Spencer had previously played Manyak in The Ark (1966).
 Hubert Rees later played Captain Ransom in The War Games (1969) and John Stevenson in The Seeds of Doom (1976).
 June Murphy later played 3rd Officer Jane Blythe in The Sea Devils (1972).
 John Abineri later played General Carrington in The Ambassadors of Death (1970), Richard Railton in Death to the Daleks (1974), and Ranquin in The Power of Kroll (1979).
 Margaret John later played Grandma in "The Idiot's Lantern" (2006).
 Graham Leaman appeared previously as the Controller in The Macra Terror (1967) and later as a Time Lord in The Three Doctors (1973).

 Commercial releases

 In print

 A novelisation of this serial, written by the series scriptwriter Victor Pemberton, was published by Target Books in May 1986.
 The cover advertised the volume as a special "bumper" edition, referring to its increased length in comparison to other Target novelisations and as explanation of the consequently higher retail price.